Barbour Living Historical Heritage Village

 The Town of Bonavista & The Bonavista Historical Society The Bonavista Museum, located at the Ryan Premises National Historic Site, showcases various aspects of local culture dating back to the late 19th century such as domestic life and entertainment, school, church, mercantile activity and occupations such as fishing, sealing, logging,

-Burin Heritage Tourism Association
+Burin Heritage Square

 Champney’s West Heritage House